The Drifters: Bill Pinkney's Original Drifters

 Although Treadwell owned the Drifters brand, original members felt they were the real Drifters and were determined to keep the group alive.
 Bill Pinkney left first.
 After receiving exclusive and irrevocable ownership of the name/mark "The Original Drifters" in a binding arbitration, he joined with the Thrashers and David Baughan to begin touring as "The Original Drifters".
 Several original Drifters came in and out of this group over time, as well as other new artists, but these Drifters never replicated the success of the earlier Drifters group.

 Baughan left after a short time.
 Bobby Lee Hollis joined in 1964 and took over the lead spot.
 Later that year, Andrew Thrasher left and Jimmy Lewis joined the group.
-Bobby Hendricks returned, making the group a quintet for a short time, before Lewis' departure.
+Bobby Hendricks returned, making the group a quintet for a short time, before Lewis's departure.
 Andrew Thrasher returned, replacing Hollis.
 Hollis and Baughan were periodically with the group through the 1960s.
 In 1968, the group consisted of Pinkney, Gerhart Thrasher, Hollis, and Hendricks.

 Pinkney hired the Tears to perform as part of his group on a short tour.
-The Tears were Benny Anderson, George Wallace, Albert Fortson, and Mark Williams.
+The Tears were Benny Andersson, George Wallace, Albert Fortson, and Mark Williams.
 After the tour, the Tears—without Pinkney—continued to tour as the Original Drifters, but Pinkney successfully sued to stop them from using the name.

-Pinkney added Bruce Caesar, Clarence Tex Walker, and Duke Richardson, but the lineup changed rapidly.
-In 1979, the group was Pinkney, Andrew Lawyer, Chuck Cockerham, Harriel Jackson, and Tony Cook.
-Their 1995 album Peace in the Valley on Blackberry Records credited vocals to Pinkney, Cockerham, Richard Knight Dunbar, (Vernon Young), and Greg Johnson.
+Pinkney then added new members Bruce Caesar, Clarence Tex Walker, and Bruce Richardson, but the lineup changed rapidly.
+In 1979 the group was Pinkney, Andrew Lawyer, Chuck Cockerham, Harriel Jackson, and Tony Cook.
+Their 1995 album Peace in the Valley, on Blackberry Records, credited vocals to Pinkney, Cockerham, Richard Knight Dunbar, (Vernon Young), and Greg Johnson.
 They appeared on the 2001 PBS special Doo Wop 51 with Pinkney, Dunbar, Johnson, and Bobby Hendricks.
-The lineup in the early 2000s was Pinkney, Cockerham, Dunbar, Young, and Ronald Jackson, the son of singer Ruth Brown and Clyde McPhatter.
+The lineup in the early 2000s was Pinkney, Cockerham, Dunbar, Young, and Ronald Jackson, the son of singer Ruth Brown and Clyde McPhatter.[9]
+Young died in 2005[10] and Pinkney in 2007.

-Pinkney died on July 4, 2007, and his legacy continues via the successfully defended registered federal service mark "Bill Pinkney's Original Drifters".
-The present Original Drifters lineup is Russell Henry, Chuck Cockerham, Richard Knight Dunbar, and Roger Whitehead.
+The present Original Drifters lineup is Russell Henry, Chuck Cockerham, Richard Knight Dunbar, Vernon Taylor, Kingsley O'Brian McIntosh, and Joseph Turner.